U.K., E.U. agree to new divorce deal in key Brexit breakthrough

 Breaking News Emails

-LONDON — The U.K. and European Union announced Thursday they had agreed to a new Brexit divorce deal, a potentially key breakthrough ahead of the Oct.
+LONDON — The United Kingdom and the European Union announced Thursday they had agreed to a new Brexit divorce deal, a potentially key breakthrough ahead of the Oct.
 31 deadline for Britain to leave the bloc.

-However the deal must still be ratified by European leaders and lawmakers in the British Parliament.
+European leaders unanimously endorsed the deal later Thursday at the start of a summit in Brussels, but it must still be ratified by lawmakers in the British Parliament.

-And getting the support of U.K. lawmakers appears a particularly onerous task for Prime Minister Boris Johnson, who is set to put his deal to a rare weekend vote in the House of Commons on Saturday.
+And that appears a particularly onerous task for Prime Minister Boris Johnson, who is set to put his deal to a rare weekend vote in the House of Commons on Saturday.

+The prime minister told reporters that it was "a very good deal both for the E.U. and for the U.K." and urged British lawmakers to "get this excellent deal over the line and to deliver Brexit without further delay."

-The Democratic Unionist Party — a Northern Irish group who have acted as allies to Johnson's Conservatives — told NBC News on Thursday that they would not be supporting the plan in its current form.
+However it has already been rejected by the Democratic Unionist Party — a Northern Irish group that has acted as a parliamentary ally to Johnson's Conservatives.

-"As things stand, we could not support what is being suggested," a DUP statement said before the deal, citing disagreements over trade, taxes, and their ability to opt-out of certain parts of the arrangement.
-After the announcement, a spokesperson said that "our statement still stands from this morning."

-Johnson needs the DUP's backing because his Conservative Party do not have enough parliamentary seats to govern alone.
-Now he may have to look to moderate Conservatives — several of whom were kicked out of the party for opposing his Brexit strategy — and even members of the opposition Labour Party.
+Johnson needs the DUP's backing because his Conservative Party does not have enough parliamentary seats to govern alone.
+Now, he may have to look to moderate Conservatives — several of whom were kicked out of the party for opposing his Brexit strategy — and even members of the opposition Labour Party.

-Before any of that, however, the deal will need approval from a summit of the European Council — which comprises the leaders of each E.U. member state — that kicks off in Brussels, Belgium, later on Thursday.
+Labour leader Jeremy Corbyn quickly released a statement saying his party would not support Johnson's plan.

+"From what we know, it seems the prime minister has negotiated an even worse deal than Theresa May's, which was overwhelmingly rejected," he said.

 The possible breakthrough came after negotiators from the U.K. and Europe have been hunkered down in talks inside Brussels' imposing, modernist Berlaymont building.